Fallen Officers of the Great War | Cheshire Regiment

 Facts and Figures of Officer Casualties

-officers are buried or commemorated in France and in Belgium.
-Other burials or commemorations are in Cameroon, Egypt, Gallipoli, Gold Coast (now Ghana), Gibraltar, India, Italy, Mesopotamia, Palestine and Salonika.
-There are officers buried in the UK and officers were lost or buried at sea.
+A total of 198 officers are buried or commemorated in France and 92 in Belgium.
+Other burials or commemorations are in Egypt, Gallipoli, Germany, Greece, India, Mesopotamia, Palestine, Russia, Salonika and Turkey.
+There are 37 officers buried in the UK and 2 officers were lost at sea.

 Project Development